 Take a Tour

-At 24 acres, the size of Eastern Market can be a little intimidating, especially if you’re unfamiliar with it.
+At 24 acres, the size of the market can be a little intimidating, especially if you’re unfamiliar with it.
 The easiest way around that is to sign up for a guided tour.
 Let knowledgeable locals be your guide to all the sights, sounds, smells and tastes of the market, with tours that focus on the market’s history with the Underground Railroad, brewing and bootlegging; walking tours with plenty of food samples; and biking tours that explore Detroit’s growing urban agriculture industry.

 - Feet on the Street Tours & Events